sean-maclane/cpsc-449-group-c-project/API Documentation.md

 	- Retrieves all posts from inputted title and community

 Possible Errors - return 404 status code
-1. Title not found "No post with this title"
+1. Title not provided "Provide a title"
-2. Community not found "No community with this name"
+2. Community not provided "Provide a community"
-3. Title and community not found "Title and community not found"
+3. Title and community not provided "Provide a title and community"